LocoLink

 Once more, files could only be transferred from the PCW to the PC, not in the opposite direction.

 For the PcW16.
-The client is built into the PcW16's system software (Rosanne), and the server running on the PCW is the same program as used by LocoLink for Windows.
+The client is built into the PcW16's system software (Rosanne).
+The server (which runs on an older PCW) LocoLink 3.x, the same program as used by LocoLink for Windows.

 Within Rosanne, if an active LocoLink connection is detected, the "Import" file selector displays "LocoLink A/B" buttons allowing the user to read files from either drive on the PCW.
-There is no facility to export from the PcW16 to the other PCW, though at the operating system level there appear to be functions that would allow this.
+There is no facility to export from the PcW16 to the other PCW, though the Rosanne API does allow files to be written so it would be possible to write a Rosanne program to do this.

 Third-party software